9-1-1 In Washington Parish

 The tower complex and Emergency Communications Center provides an effective means for local emergency response and government officials to coordinate, monitor, and direct emergency response and related activities during an emergency.

-Washington Parish started up its new Solacom Guardian NG 9-1-1 capable telecommunications and data processing equipment with a new Geocomm dispatch mapping system and RapidSOS location technology on February 24, 2020.
-This system replaced the CML 9-1-1 system which had been in use for sixteen years.
+Sixteen years after the installation of its Phase I and II wireless phone location and digital map system, Washington Parish started up its new Solacom Guardian NG 9-1-1 capable telecommunications and data processing equipment with a new Geocomm dispatch mapping system and RapidSOS location technology on February 24, 2020.

 Increasing staffing is needed to improve the ability of law enforcement dispatchers to respond to calls for help.
 No matter how modern the equipment, one dispatcher per agency answering calls for service has been identified as a potential area of needed improvement.
 The future location of all law enforcement dispatchers to a single facility, would enable improved cooperation and teamwork, thereby improving efficiency and productivity.